netd-tud/artifacts-conext21-dns-fwd/dnsRoute++/info.md

 ### Expected Output

-For each transparent forwarders, you will find a file `logs/` .
+For each transparent forwarder, you will find a file in `logs/` .
 We include 3 sample files as a reference.
 The log files are compressed CSV files with the following schema:

 ```bash
 hop.id|ip.response|ts.utc|ip.scanner|ip.target|pkt.layers
 ```

-Example below for `103.97.77.129`: Please note how we reach the transparent forwarder at hop 15, and its public resolver `8.8.8.8` at hop 23.
+Example below for `103.97.77.129`: Please note that we reach the transparent forwarder at hop 15 and continue to map the path until its public resolver `8.8.8.8` at hop 23.

 ```bash
 $ zcat sample_dnsroute_103.97.77.129.csv.gz